 My brain development is getting more complex

 Encourage me to explore and testing out

-I can integrate the senses mentioned above to learn about the world around me through different means.
-For example, if you place a rattle in front of me, I can reach out for it accurately.
-When I shake and mouth it, I will discover all of its properties such as it has sounds, it can be shaken, it is round and smooth etc
+I can integrate different sensory stimulations mentioned above, so I am ready to learn about the world around me through different means.
+For example, if you place a rattle in front of me, I can reach out for it precisely.
+When I shake and mouth it, I will discover its various properties such as it makes sounds when being shaken, is round and smooth, etc.

 Many activities can stimulate my senses.
-The most important is having you to play with me!
+Most importantly, I want to have you playing with me!

-Do multi-sensory activities e.g. laugh and dance in front of the mirror together with me
+Engage in multi-sensory activities, e.g. laugh and make different movement like dancing in front of the mirror together with me

-Hang colourful mobile over my cot for me to touch or kick it (But when I am 5 months old or when I can lift up my body, you should remove the hanging mobile to avoid accidental strangling)
+Hang colourful mobile over my cot for me to touch or kick it (But when I am 5 months old or when I can lift up my body, you should remove the hanging mobile to prevent strangling accidents)